vlocityinc/vlocity_build/README.md

 ## Troubleshooting
 `packContinue`: Continues a job that failed due to an error
 `packRetry`: Continues a Job retrying all deploy errors or re-running all export queries
+`validateLocalData`:  Check for Missing Global Keys in Data.
+`cleanOrgData`: Run Scripts to Clean Data in the Org and Add Global Keys to SObjects missing them `refreshProject`: Refresh the Project's Data to the latest format for this tool

 ## Additional
 `packGetDiffsAndDeploy`: Deploy only files that are modified compared to the target Org